sparsh-856/jenkins-docker/Readme.md

 # Note: If you are running server and client in local machine, set ALPHASERVER_HOSTNAME = localhost.
 If running the setup using
 # docker-compose as shown in the later section of this Readme, set ALPHASERVER_HOSTNAME = alphasolution_alphaserver_1 as the container
 # name.
 If you are running the client and server in different machines, set ALPHASERVER_HOSTNAME = hostname or ip address of server.
+# If you are running the server and client using skaffold, set ALPHASERVER_HOSTNAME = alphaserver (service name of deployed server)
 ALPHASERVER_HOSTNAME=localhost

 # set server Port number that client should connect to in ALPHASERVER_PORT